-We will improve instruction by fostering a diagnostic approach to teaching and learning and providing professional development in the diagnostic use of assessment tools.
+We will improve instruction by fostering a diagnostic approach to teaching and learning and by providing professional development in the diagnostic use of assessment tools.
 We will promote daily classroom practice by teachers and students to examine work and to adjust instruction and interventions in order to accomplish intended instructional outcomes.
-We will revise the district's assessment landscape to reflect a balanced system that provides formative and summative student performance information to teachers, administrators, and instructional personnel for collegial reflection, collaboration and the differentiation of instruction.
+The district's assessment landscape will reflect a balanced system that provides formative, interim, and summative student performance information to teachers, administrators, and instructional personnel for collegial reflection, collaboration, and the differentiation of instruction.